belodetek/black.box/README.md

 # technical architecture
 `black.box` appliances can functions in a number of modes.
 In the default `client` mode, the device functions as an un-blocker.
 It automatically connects to the least busy `exit-node` in the target region and routes traffic through the tunnel.

 In `exit-node` mode, `black.box` devices advertise themselves to devices running in `client` mode.
 This mode is useful for deploying `black.box` exit nodes anywhere in the world with an Internet connection and a power socket.
-This (system) mode is not available via the dashboard.
+This (system) mode is not available via the dash.

 In `server` mode, the device advertises its private `GUID` and listens for incoming VPN connections from paired device(s).
 Device(s) in `paired` mode, which have specified the private `GUID` in their pairing configuration, connect to the `server` node.
 This mode is useful for establishing point to point links betwen two or more devices.

 In `VPN` mode, the device supports connecting to a number of popular VPN services, such as PIA and VPNArea.

 Finally, there is a `double-vpn` mode.
 Devices configured in this mode, both listen for incoming client connections, as well as establish a outbound connection to a down-stream VPN server.
-This (system) mode is not available via the dashboard.
+This (system) mode is not available via the dash.

 `black.box` devices run on [ResinOS](https://resinos.io/), using [resin.io](https://resin.io/) management back-end.
 OpenVPN 2.4 is used for building `black.box` VPN tunnels, whether encrypted or otherwise.
 OpenSSL is compiled with NEON support to accelerate certain cryptographic functions on the `ARMv7` CPUs and linked with OpenVPN.
 Stunnel and WANProxy are use for obfuscation and/or acceleration.
 You can expect to get anywhere from 5Mbit/s to 10Mbit/s through the Pi Ethernet interface in unblocking mode and less in VPN mode.
 VPN providers which use default SHA1 authentication should be a little faster, due to ARMv7 NEON optimisations.

 Python 2.7 is used for the main application, together with Linux Bash shell scripts to help interface with the operating system.
 All Python code is compiled into executables using Nuitka on dynamically provisioned Digital Ocean Droplets for both `armv7l` (QEMU) and `x86_64` architectures and shipped to devices in a secure manner, by first encrypting the payload using OpenSSL.
 Devices are managed using `resin.io` IoT infrastructure, which runs the `black.box` code inside Docker containers on custom ResinOS images.
 All runtime code is unpacked onto encrypted disk partitions inside Docker containers with all transient data stored in memory only and disk encryption keys never recorded.
 Source code for the main Python application is available at [https://github.com/ab77/black.box/tree/master/src](https://github.com/ab77/black.box/tree/master/src).

-Amazon AWS (EBS) is used to host both the `black.box` API and the device Dashboard, which are implemented in Python-Flask and Bootstrap.
+Amazon AWS (EBS) is used to host both the `black.box` API and the device dashboard, which are implemented in Python-Flask and Bootstrap.
 Amazon RDS is used for transient data storage, persisting for no longer than one hour, although technically something like Redis would be a better architectural choice.

 For subscriptions, the `black.box` API talks to the PayPal Subscriptions API to set-up monthly subscriptions.
-For Bitcoin payments, the BlockCypher API provides nesessary WebHooks to advise the `black.box` API when a payment has been received as well as a WebSocket notification for the Dashboard.
+For Bitcoin payments, the BlockCypher API provides nesessary WebHooks to advise the `black.box` API when a payment has been received as well as a WebSocket notification for the dashboard.
 No Bitcoin payment provider (middle-man) is used in the Bitcoin payment flow.

 Additional management VPS is used to provide `ipinfo` support services as well as execute automated headless video playback tests using  Selenium WebDriver wrapped in Python.